yachielab/QUEEN/CLI_usage.md

   --attribute ATTRIBUTE, -a ATTRIBUTE
                         Attribute type to be searched (feature_id, feature_type, 'qualifier:*', or sequence).
 If the value is not provided, all sequence features will be to subjected to the operation by the specified command.
   --query QUERY, -q QUERY
-                        Sequence features with the the attribute values that match to the query will be searched.
+                        Sequence features with the attribute values that match to the query will be searched.
   --columns COLUMNS [COLUMNS ...], -c COLUMNS [COLUMNS ...]
                         List of feature attributes to be displayed in the output table.
 If the value is 'all', it will generate a table for all the attributes held by the sequence features in the GenBank input except for `sequence`.
   --sequence, -seq